-Advanced Technological Education
+Advanced Technological Education (ATE)

 Important Information for Proposers

 Full Proposal Deadline Date

 With an emphasis on two-year colleges, the Advanced Technological Education (ATE) program focuses on the education of technicians for the high-technology fields that drive our nation's economy.
 The program involves partnerships between academic institutions and industry to promote improvement in the education of science and engineering technicians at the undergraduate and secondary school levels.
-The ATE program supports curriculum development; professional development of college faculty and secondary school teachers; career pathways to two-year colleges from secondary schools and from two-year colleges to four-year institutions; and other activities.
-Another goal is articulation between two-year and four-year programs for K-12 prospective STEM teachers that focus on technological education.
+The ATE program supports curriculum development; professional development of college faculty and secondary school teachers; career pathways; and other activities.
 The program invites research proposals that advance the knowledge base related to technician education.
 It is expected that projects be faculty driven and that courses and programs are credit bearing although materials developed may also be used for incumbent worker education.

 The ATE program encourages partnerships with other entities that may impact technician education.
 For example, with

-The ATE program encourages proposals from Minority Serving Institutions and other institutions that support the recruitment, retention, and completion of underrepresented students in technician education programs.
+The ATE program encourages proposals from Minority Serving Institutions and other institutions that support the recruitment, retention, and completion of students underrepresented in STEM in technician education programs that award associate degrees.
 NSF is particularly interested in proposals from all types of Minority Serving Institutions (including Hispanic Serving Institutions, Historically Black Colleges and Universities, Tribal Colleges and Universities, and Alaska Native and Native Hawaiian Serving Institutions) where the proportion of underrepresented students interested in advanced technology careers is growing.

 This program provides educational opportunities for Undergraduate Students, K-12 Educators .
 This program supports institutions which may provide support to individuals at those institutions.
 To inquire about opportunities in this program, contact one of the awarded institutions, available by clicking on the Awards link.